 Ahhh, the spa.
-It’s been too long since most of us could go to a real spa (thanks, COVID).
+For some of us, it’s been too long since we've gone to a real spa.
 We miss the luxury of a hot tub soak and the power of sauna and steam rooms to align our body and spirit.
 So, we’re doing the next best thing.
 We're remodeling our bathrooms with spa-inspired features to get that relaxing vibe at home.
 Enter the spa bathroom.
 The trend has even inspired a new word blend: spathroom.

 But a spa bathroom can carry a hefty price tag.
 A bathroom remodel costs an average $35,000, according to the National Association of REALTORS® "Remodeling Impact Survey."
 A budget-friendly remodel can be done for as little as $2,500, depending on the scope of the project and where you live, according to “Forbes Advisor.”

 Improvements that can add value to your home include upgrading your shower, adding storage through shelving, and refreshing your color scheme, according to Property Price Advice.
 A bathroom that still needs upgrades will make the whole home much less appealing to buyers, says realtor.com®.
 The website recommends enhancing marketability through simple upgrades like installing new bathroom hardware and adding shelving.

 If you make smart choices, you can also get soul-soothing relaxation from spa features like a new steam shower.
 And that can’t be measured in dollars and cents.

 #1 Install a Spa Showerhead.